 Tires and breaks

-A handy item to keep in your home if a battery booster pack.
-Extreme cold can kill a batteries life, so you need to be ready for when the battery doesn’t have enough power to start your vehicle.
-A Jump Starter can help start your vehicle on those cold mornings, without having to wake up your neighbor to use their vehicle for a boost.
-Last year, we bought a battery booster similar to this and it has been a huge help, especially this winter.
-We have already used it 3 times in the last 2 weeks.
-Just makes sure you don’t keep it in your vehicle, as the cold will also affect it and to regularly check to see if it has a good charge.
+A handy item to keep in your home is a battery booster pack.
+Extreme cold can lower the life of a battery, so you need to be ready for when the battery doesn’t have enough power to start your vehicle.
+A jump starter can help start your vehicle on those cold mornings, without having to wake up your neighbor to use their vehicle for a boost.
+A couple of years ago, we bought a battery booster similar to this and it has been a huge help.
+Don’t keep it in your vehicle, as the cold will also affect it.
+Be sure to regularly check to see if it has a good charge.
 Some boosters also come with an attached flashlight, air compressor, and USB charge ports.

 Other things to consider

-An ice scraper and brush are a must have.
-You never know when you will have to deal with a heavy layer of snow or some ice on your vehicle, so having one is a good idea.
+An ice scraper and brush are a must-have.
+You never know when you will have to deal with a heavy layer of snow or some ice on your vehicle.
+Having one is a good idea.
 It can also be handy to keep one inside your home for those times when you can’t open your door before clearing it off.

-A foldable shovel can be a good idea if you live in an area that can get frequent snow storms.
+A folding shovel can be a good idea if you live in an area that can get frequent snowstorms.
 These shovels fold up to take up very little space and can be used to dig out your car.

 Make sure your cell phone has a full charge before heading out on a trip.
 It’s a good idea to let someone know when you are leaving and when you should arrive at your destination, just in case.

 Even if you don’t live in an area that gets heavy snow, it’s a good idea to ensure that your vehicle is ready for winter.
 This vehicle winterization list should help you ensure that things run smoothly all winter long.